 This is an article I found back in January 2011 that I have used quite a bit in my brave dating coaching.
 The lightbulb went off and I thought I should share it with you too.
 I found it originally in the Youthworker Journal, a publication I have written quite a bit for (that was a brag).
-I want to give full credit and I am simply copy-and-pasting this as this is what I’ve done for the past five years.
+I want to give full credit and I am simply copy-and-pasting this as this is what I’ve done for the past decade.
 Today my only brilliance is passing this article on to you–and a quote I’ve included in the end.
 A quote you may want to post on your mirror.
 Your brilliance will be applying what you learn here to your relationship.

 The Top 10 Excuses You Make to Stay in a Bad Relationship and the Reason Why You Should Stop Making Them